A multi-channel transformation across different financial channels.

 Financial marketers are facing a demographic challenge as the millennial generation discover new alternatives that are challenging the primacy of traditional providers.
 Young people's expectations are constantly changing and evolving as fintech disruptors threaten the status quo.

-We at the marketing agency CampbellRigg, continually benchmark the best in class retail bank operations across the globe.
-At Credit Union Australia and National Australia Bank new branch formats are emerging.
-In this article, we present new design ideas and branch formats to inspire management teams to consider re-engineering the point of purchase.
+We continually benchmark the best in class retail bank operations across the globe.
+At Credit Union, Australia and National Australia Bank new branch formats are emerging.
+In this article, we present new design concept ideas and branch formats to inspire management teams to consider re-engineering the point of purchase.

 The traditional retail banking model, comprising high street banking with digital channels for transactions, is changing.
 As a result, banks will have to make changes to all their distribution channels.
 The key developments will be as follows:

 Branch networks will be transformed into sales and advice outlets - they will become more productive than today and their costs will be considerably lower.

 New digital channels will be designed to create a “wow factor” for the user, thereby capturing these channels' full sales potential.

 Banks will manage these different channels so that service from the customer's perspective is a seamless âomnichannel' experience combing self-service and serviced products.

 Without decisive action, banks risk being burdened with an expensive and inflexible distribution set-up.
 To start the journey, top management should look at metrics and corporate governance in a less branch-centric way and should launch a series of multichannel mini-transformations both within and across the different channels.